opnsense/docs/source/manual/how-tos/security-zones.rst

        ..
 Note::

-          This single rule will create a `Cartesian product` and result in six firewall rules in pf(4).
+          This single GUI rule will create a `Cartesian product` and result in six firewall rules in pf(4).
 Be mindful using inversions in rules or inverted aliases, since they can be generated in an order that creates an unexpected result.

        ..
 Attention::